Cleburne County commissioners are urged to halt herbicide spraying

 “It’s very alarming,” Hiett said.

-Hiett said that when the herbicide is sprayed the runoff gets into the creeks and eventually gets into the groundwater in the Fruithurst and anywhere else in the county.
+Hiett said that when the herbicide is sprayed, the runoff gets into the creeks and eventually gets into the groundwater in Fruithurst and anywhere else in the county.

 “Those people are not going to have an option but to drink contaminated water,” she said.